Christ, faithful Sower, scattering the good seed, God’s word of promise, full of truth and grace;

-I’m not a fan of small churches.
-However, once I entered the sanctuary, something about the church just felt right.
+Once I entered the sanctuary, something about the church just felt right.
 The vaulted ceiling, rich woodwork and intricate stained glass was reminiscent of churches I’ve visited in England and set the mood perfectly.
-St. John’s mystical side of worshipping God is what drew me in and brings me back each week.
+St. John’s mystical side of worshiping God is what drew me in and brings me back each week.
 I truly feel immersed in the presence of God and welcome at His table.
 The structure of the liturgy, juxtaposed with the creative aspect of singing it, gives me a sense of connection to the continuum of Christian worship throughout the centuries.

 When I was divorced, I became interested in the Episcopal Church when I learned it was similar to Roman Catholicism.
 I attended a service at St John's where I was warmly welcomed, and accepted.
 There I experienced the friendly, open, non-judgmental and spiritual attitude I had been hoping for.
 I enjoy the spiritual, social and educational aspects offered.
 I'm happy to have found this renewing spiritual community.